 Before I go further, I have a question for you.

-Do you feel like you’ve lost a part of yourself after your divorce or breakup?
+feel like you’ve lost a part of yourself?

 If so, you’re not alone.
 After a divorce or breakup, many women feel a deep sense of loss.
 It’s not uncommon for women to report feeling situational depression as a part of the grieving process for the relationship ending.

 - Fear of conversing with the opposite sex

 - Loss of income support